Bringing transparency, accountability, and your voice to the DNC.

 Fighting for our progressive values

-A graduate of UC Berkeley, University of Chicago, and the UC Davis School of Law, Michael has fought from within and from outside our Party for our Democratic values, including fighting against climate change and economic inequality, and promoting criminal justice reform, marriage equality, access to health care, and voter registration and protection.
+Michael Kapp is the youngest-ever DNC Member from California.
+A graduate of UC Berkeley, University of Chicago, and the UC Davis School of Law, Michael has fought from within and from outside our Party for our Democratic values, including fighting against climate change and economic inequality, and promoting criminal justice reform, LGBTQ+ equality, single payer, consumer protection, and voter registration and protection.

 In 2016, Michael Kapp ran for the DNC because nothing less than the future of our planet was at stake.
 According to polls, despite these large stakes, the Democratic Party did not engage a whole generation of voters: addressing un- and under-employment, eliminating college tuition and student loan debt, and building affordable housing and modern transportation systems.
 These values are progressive Democratic values, yet are minimized throughout our Party.